 I’ve painted miniatures for a long time.
 Along the way I’ve gathered up a collection of miniature painting tips that have helped me.
 Many of the tips and tricks I’ve learned are from providing a miniature painting service.
 Through the years, I’ve learned how-to be a more effective painter.
 Of course, I’m always looking for ways to improve my work.

-In this article, I list 50 miniature painting tips that I learned through the years.
+In this article, I share my list of 50 miniature painting tips that I learned through the years.

 50 Miniature Painting Tips